jaantoots/bridgeview/README.md

 `treegrow.py` can be used to place objects randomly in a scene starting from a list of seed objects to use.
-This is useful for creatng trees and other vegetation in the model quickly and hopefully without collisions with other objects.
+This is useful for creating trees and other vegetation in the model quickly and hopefully without collisions with other objects.
 Trees are grown in a chain around the starting point such that on average a small cluster is formed.

 If this is run from the command-line, it is possible to output the coordinates of placed objects to a file.
-This file can then be used by `generate.py` to place them at runtime only.
+This file can then be used by `generate.py` to place them at run-time only.

 ### Render package